Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 ## Example SLAMBoxes: layer definition

 Please note the following in the porPOIse definition of the layer Example SLAMBoxes:
 - The **Layer name** is **Default SLAMBoxes."
-This is above the form, just under the buttons "Log out," "home" and "Copy layers."
+- This layer name is *above* the form, just under the blue buttons "Log out," "home" and "Copy layers."
-- The **Layer title** is different - it is **Example SLAMBoxes.** THIS IS AN IMPORTANT DISTINCTION.
+- The **Layer title** (the first property in the form) is *not the same* - it is **Example SLAMBoxes.**
+- THIS IS AN IMPORTANT DISTINCTION when we look at the sub-layer!
-- The layer contains only a single POI, **BellCube.** This is just the single yellow box that is at the center.
+- The entire layer consists of only a single POI, **BellCube.**
+- This POI is just the single yellow box that is at the center.
+Of course you can't tell this from the information you have right now, but let's look at the POI properties.

 ![SubLayers-DefaultSLAMBoxes_LayerDefinition](/documentation/images/SubLayers-DefaultSLAMBoxes_LayerDefinition.png)